mastodon/documentation/content/en/admin/scaling.md

 Edit `/etc/pgbouncer/pgbouncer.ini`

-Add a line under `[databases]` listing the Postgres databases you want to connect to.
-Here we’ll just have PgBouncer use the same username/password and database name to connect to the underlying Postgres database:
+Add a line under `[databases]` listing the PostgreSQL databases you want to connect to.
+Here we’ll just have PgBouncer use the same username/password and database name to connect to the underlying PostgreSQL database:

 ```text
 [databases]